“Has anyone ordered the $25,000 tacos?” we ask upon arriving at the resort.

 For lunch, we go light at the raw seafood bar serving fresh sashimi, oysters and ceviche.

 Mexican and French specialty restaurants

 At dinner, we let loose.

-The first two nights are reserved for Frida (haute Mexican, where you can get that $25,000 taco) and Piaf (where a glass of Kir Royale kicks off a French-themed menu featuring foie gras, escargots and white truffles).
+The second night, we dine at Piaf.
+A glass of Kir Royale kicks off a French-themed menu featuring foie gras, escargots and white truffles.

 We’re invited to start with a drink in the adjacent bar.

 Mixologists whip up cocktails unique to each bar.

 We won’t find the “Germain’s Garden” – the gin, sage, rosemary, chamomile, lime, ginger, agave syrup and St. Germain liquor concoction that we’ve ordered here – at the toes-in-the-sand bar with firepit.

 And there are no little parasols topping these artisanal cocktails.
 (No doubt too kitschy.)

 Upon moving to the contemporary-styled restaurant, our server explains the ten-course tasting menu at Cocina de Autor.